-Floral Design (Semester)
+Floral Design (Semester) Prereq: None

-Credit: CTE or Fine Art^^ ^^-Cross Credit for Art Credit requires Fundamental of Art Prerequisite.
+Grades 9-12 Credit: CTE or Fine Art^^ ^-Cross Credit for Art Credit requires Fundamental of Art Prerequisite.

-This course is a semester long course in floriculture that focuses on the art of arranging flowers and learning skills that you can apply to a floriculture related job.
+This course is a semester-long course in floriculture that focuses on the art of arranging flowers and learning skills that you can apply to a floriculture related job.
 This course will include units on the principles and elements of design, floriculture careers, and most importantly, the basic skills in designing floral arrangements for all occasions.
 If you are interested in working with flowers, making boutonnieres or corsages, and bringing home arrangements to your family, this is a great class for you.
-It is recommended that students become involved in leadership, career development, service learning activities, and school and community experiences.
+Upon taking this class students will be expected to complete an SAE project.